 - Flexibility: Certain forms of equipment financing are very flexible and can help to spread the cost of investing in new equipment over time, meaning that payments can be tailored to support your cash flow needs.

 - Fixed interest rates: With leasing agreements, interest rates are fixed for the duration of the contract, making it a cost-effective and budget-friendly financing choice.

 What business equipment can be financed?

-Shire Leasing has the appetite to fund almost anything business-related, whether it be hard assets such as plant machinery, or soft assets such as IT software.
+Shire Leasing has the appetite to fund almost anything business-related, with a multitude of leasing options from hard assets such as plant machinery, or soft assets such as IT software.
 With an own book value of over £115m, and relationships with many funders, we have the ability to fund even the most unique business assets.

 How widely used is business equipment financing?

 Equipment financing can enable businesses to upgrade old machines and set them on a path for growth.
 However, only 16% of firms have opted to take out finance to fund new equipment, according to our own research from 2018.

 The lack of businesses opting for funding to take this route could be due to any number of different reasons including a lack of awareness or a preference to ‘keep within their means’.
 But the implications of failing to upgrade equipment can be serious for a business, ranging from growth plans going unfulfilled to a struggle to remain competitive as new, equipment-rich players enter the market.